What Is a Wedding Fund? Here’s How to Get Started Saving

 • One of the most considerable financial levers to pull for the cost of a wedding is the guest count.

-Saving for a wedding can spike your anxiety.
-Most people consider scraping their cash together for their special day too late.
+Saving for a wedding can spike anxiety, but most people consider scraping their cash together for their special day too late.
 By the time you have found your future spouse, you are probably behind the savings curve, especially given the rise in the cost of the average wedding.
+That's why saving a wedding fund early can put you ahead of the curve.

-There might be a stigma behind saving for a wedding fund too early.
-However, you don’t want to be caught flat-footed and unable to afford to put on the wedding you deserve.
-Many young professionals are taking matters into their own hands.
+While there might be a stigma to saving for a wedding fund too early, you don’t want to be caught flat-footed and unable to afford the wedding you deserve.
 By starting a wedding fund, you can jump on the savings journey, hedge against inflation, and not rely solely on friends and family to support your engagement, wedding, and honeymoon activities.

-As the average age for weddings has been rising, more people are starting to take matters into their own hands and amass a wedding fund to celebrate their big day.
+As the average age for weddings continues to rise, more people are beginning to take matters into their own hands and amass a wedding fund.

 Wedding funds can be stored at banks or credit unions that offer quickly accessible checking or savings funds.
 You can aim to save for pre-wedding festivities, like your engagement party, ring, or celebratory trip.
 Of course, you will also need to consider paying for the wedding and reception.
 Lastly, you will have to fund your honeymoon fun.
 A wedding fund that saves for all or part of these activities can make a huge difference.